cman81/family-to-do/KANBAN.md

 # Kanban

 ## To Do
-- Pass around a breadcrumb so that the back button on Task Details can go back to the proper Task List (e.g.: Smart List)
 - Reorder lists somehow
 - Add a group
 - Fix task name container height so that characters like "g" and "y" are not cutoff
 - Handle longer task names, e.g.: "Wash towels (bathroom, basement, and power room) - midweek"
-- Handle timezone difference
 - Move a task to another list
 - Prevent empty tasks and subtasks from being created
 - Delete a task